vincentsmh/bash_db/README.md

 read_all TABLE_NAME RECORD_NAME
 ```

-Read all value from TABLE_NAME into the given variable name.
+Read all values from `TABLE_NAME` into the given variable.
 The values will be
-stored in the variable name as a two dimention index format which is
+stored in the variable as a two dimention index format which is
-`[Index, FIELD_NAME]`.
-The following is an example.
+`variable[Index, FIELD_NAME_idx]`.
+The following is an example to read all data
+into `tb_record`.

 ```bash
 read_all ${tb_name} "tb_record"